Quantum tomography of three-qubit generalized Werner states: Framework for state tomography

 \subsection{Methods of state reconstruction}

+The research goal is to analyze the performance of the measurement scheme based on the SIC-POVM in the process of quantum state estimation.
+In reality, experimental errors are unavoidable.
+Therefore, in this model, we consider the Poisson noise (shot noise), which is commonly taken into account as a source of uncertainty in frameworks that involve single-photon counting, see, e.g. Ref.~\cite{Hernandez2007,Hasinoff2014,Shin2015}.

-We analyze the accuracy of the measurement scheme based on the SIC-POVM under conditions which include the Poisson noise, which is a typical source of error in single-photon counting \cite{Hernandez2007,Hasinoff2014,Shin2015}.
-Then, by $\mathcal{N}$ we denote the average ensemble size, i.e. the number of quantum systems produced by the source per measurement.
-In the three-qubit framework, we assume that the detectors receive coincidence counts, $n^{3q}_{\kappa}$, which can be modeled numerically as:
+Photon counting is a classic Poisson process since individual photon detections can be treated as independent events that follow a random distribution.
+Therefore, the photon counts can be described by a standard Poisson distribution characterized by one parameter that expresses both the mean and the variance.
+Then, by $\mathcal{N}$ we denote the average ensemble size, i.e. the mean number of quantum systems produced by the source per measurement provided the time interval of the detection is fixed.
+In the three-qubit framework, we assume that the detectors receive coincidence counts, $n^{3q}_{\kappa}$, which can be represented as: